MechanicalRock/mechanicalrock.github.io/_posts/2022-05-14-appsync-graphql-subscriptions.md

 }
 ```

-2- A subscription response contains only the predicted fields which were returned by the mutation, all the other fields will be null.
+2- A subscription response contains only the predicted fields which are returned by the mutation, all the other fields will be null.
 For instance, if we have a mutation which returns the `orderStatus` only and not the entire order object:

 ```
 type Mutation {